JeffreyBrettColeman/openliberty-spring-rxjava/README.md

 This project is an example of Spring Reactive MongoDB working with RxJava extentions on IBM's Open Liberty Web Application Server.

+You will need to have a locally running mongodb server to run this with the Spring Mongodb Reactive default beans and properties.

 #Resources:

 -https://github.com/ReactiveX/RxJava